FSO-Salary

 When you scroll over a country, you will see two outputs.
 The first would be Sarah’s annual salary if stationed there.
 The second is the percentage increase in salary compared to her overseas comparability pay.

 I find this dynamic map very interesting and hope you do too.
 There is just so much information!
-For instance, these four countries have the same salary and are in different parts of the world: Algeria, Greenland, India, and Indonesia.
+For instance, these four countries have the same salary and are in different parts of the world: Cambodia, Guyana, Kosovo, and Madagascar.

 Also, just in case you are wondering, the six posts with the highest percentage increases are: